BYFLEET, WEST BYFLEET AND PYRFORD RESIDENTS ASSOCIATION

 The Secretary shall keep proper Minutes of all General and Committee meetings which will be recorded in an appropriate form.
 The Secretary shall convene an Annual General Meeting each year as provided by the rules of the Association, and others as may be required in accordance with the rules.
 The Secretary shall prepare an annual report and circulate the minutes of the Annual General Meeting.

 The Treasurer shall be responsible for all monies belonging to the Association and all sub committees, and shall keep such monies in a banking account or building society in the name of the Association except for retaining an amount as necessary for general day to day expenses.
 All cheques drawn on these accounts shall require the signature of at least two Officers of the Association.
-The Treasurer shall keep proper accounts which shall be audited at least once in every year and shall prepare an Annual Income and Expenditure Account for submission to the Annual General Meeting showing the Association’s financial position at the end of the Association’s financial year.
+The Treasurer shall keep proper accounts which shall be examined by an appropriately qualified independent examiner at least once in every year and shall prepare an Annual Income and Expenditure Account for submission to the Annual General Meeting showing the Association’s financial position at the end of the Association’s financial year.

 An up to date record of the membership of the Association shall be kept in an appropriate form by the Membership Secretary.